 - Peer Educators, Director of Student Wellness and Alcohol & Drug Education

 - The Connecticut College Care Team

-If you think that a student is in imminent danger of hurting him/herself or someone else, contact Campus Safety at 860-439-2222 (or x111 from a campus phone).
+If you think that a student is in imminent danger of hurting him/herself or someone else, contact Campus Safety at 860-439-2222 or dial 911.